INTRODUTION TO SPIRULINA

 GROWTH AND DEVELOPMENT

-At the same time, proteins are equally important as regulators of metabolic functions as enzymes and hormones.
+At the same time, proteins are equally important as

 Energy Booster: